thedavidmeister/javelin-timesync/README.md

 ### Error handling

-The default error handling is to log a warning to the console, wait `:delay` milliseconds and then retry that data point.
+The default error handling is to log a warning to the console, wait `:interval` milliseconds and then retry that data point.

 This can be overriden as `:error-handler` under `:ajax` as per